+Direct Costs

 Budget Category Amount

-Tuition \$43,284.00
+Tuition \$46,385.00

-Technology Fee \$1,305.00
+Technology Fee \$1,490.00

-Infrastructure Fee \$510.00
+Infrastructure Fee \$546.00

+Total Direct Costs \$48,421.00

+Indirect Costs

+Budget Category Amount

 Books & Supplies \$1,000.00

-Room & Board \$10,827.00
+Off Campus Housing \$12,562.00

-Personal Expenses \$1,537.00
+Personal Expenses \$1,704.00

-Transportation \$273.00
+Transportation \$3,984.00

-Loan Fees \$57.00

-Total Budget \$58,793.00
+Total Indirect Costs \$19,250.00

 The MSOE Financial Aid Office is pleased to offer you the following financial aid for the academic year.
-Please view the Disbursements page for a breakdown of when your aid is estimated to be applied.
+Please view the Disbursements tab for a breakdown of your aid offer by term.
+To determine your out-of- pocket expenses for the year, please visit the MSOE Tuition and Fees page here.

-If you would like to make adjustments to your aid once it has been accepted/declined, please complete the Accept Your Aid Offer form or contact the MSOE Financial Aid Office at finaid@msoe.edu.
+Please Note: If you would like to make adjustments to your aid once it has been accepted/declined, please complete Accept Your Aid Offer form or contact the MSOE Financial Aid Office at finaid@msoe.edu.
 (All requests must be in writing.)